-Black women and suicide has been a frequent but hidden and hushed event since slavery days in America, when we slipped away in the early mornings or carried out plans in the dark for relief from confusing existences as essential and valued workers, however only rewarded with unannounced inflictions of pain and sexual abuse.
-Along with normal feminine obligations to balance hormonal fluctuations, tend to the body, birth children, raise children, and earn income while keeping a home, black women added obligations to live through physical torture and emotional abuse on their mental to-do lists.
+Black women and suicide has been a frequent but hidden and hushed event since slavery days in America, when we slipped away in the early mornings or carried out plans in the dark.
+We sought relief from confusing existences as essential and valued workers, however only rewarded with unannounced inflictions of pain and sexual abuse.
+Along with normal feminine obligations to balance hormonal fluctuations, tend to the body, birth children, raise children, and earn income all while keeping a home, black women added obligations to live through physical torture and emotional abuse on their mental to-do lists.
 The National Humanities Center archives oral histories, letters and newspaper reports documenting witness statements and even victims’ last words from a period of slavery in America, when the event of suicide was an achievable solution to separating from unbearable circumstances (Suicide among Slaves: A Very Last Resort).

 From this history and legacy emerged a stock of colored women in America and throughout the world who could be said to embody mental acuity, emotional strength, and psychological toughness the same way we inherited rhythm and coarse hair.
-This unrequested tapestry in our DNA has given rise to such supposed compliments as “Strong Black Woman,” “Shero” and my least favorite: “Proud Sister”- which makes black women sound like painted warriors charging on horseback in a Western movie.
+This unrequested tapestry in our DNA has given rise to such supposed compliments as “Strong Black Woman,” “Shero” and my least favorite: “Proud Sister”- which makes black women sound like painted warriors charging on horseback in a Western.
 Last year, Ebony Magazine asked “Is ‘Strong Black Womanhood’ Killing Our Sisters?” when an up-and-coming activist became the latest in a recent stream of black women taken at their own hands.

 “You’ll be aight.”
 “State your name.”
 “Miss…miss?
 I need to see some ID.”
 “Girl, let go and let God.”
 None of this makes sense to me anymore.

 One of my favorite go-to modern singers, Adele, both creatively and personally reinstated the classic lonelyheart love song to what it should be: an indictment of a bad man who stomped all over a good woman’s heart and soul, a public shaming of his actions and effects, and a right and good promise to shut him away for something so much better.
-Her gifted emotional and artistic cries netted her (rightfully) Grammy history, the path to a real man, an adorable child. and an adoring public thirsting for her next record.
+Her gifted emotional and artistic cries netted her (rightfully) Grammy history, the path to a real man, an adorable child, and an adoring public thirsting for her next record.
 Adele is British and blonde.

 Read my story “What Billie and Phyllis Sang About”, about an abandoned black woman left to survive alone in Harlem, in the new issue of Atticus Review.
 My favorite Billie Holiday and Phyllis Hyman music is on the story’s companion soundtrack Here. #BillieandPhyllis